-"Snap" will cause mouse drags to jump to the nearest snap setting.
+Snap will cause mouse drags to jump to the nearest snap setting.

-Snap can be set to multiple options: markers, region start/ends, and the grid. (those are all enabled by default. change them in prefs)
+Snap can be set to multiple options: markers, region start/ends, Playhead, and the Grid. (those are all enabled by default, but you can change them in Preferences->Editor->Snap)